 (a)(8) is a member in good standing in all jurisdictions where currently admitted;

-(d) Timing of application and admission.
-An application may be filed at any time but the Applicant must be able to demonstrate that she or he satisfies the requirements of this rule as of the date the application is filed.
+(c) Timing of application and admission.
+An application may be filed at any time but the Applicant must be able to demonstrate that the Applicant satisfies the requirements of this rule as of the date the application is filed.
 Processing of the application and the character and fitness investigation require a minimum of four months to complete.

-(d)(2) Upon approval the Applicant must comply with the provisions of Rule 14-716 concerning licensing and enrollment fees.
+(c)(2) Upon approval the Applicant must comply with Rule 14-716 concerning licensing and enrollment fees.